 TikTok exploded onto the scene during lockdown and you wanted to know how to record multiple clips.
 This tutorial was in high demand via Google.
 I think everyone and their mother visited this post.
 Curious about you though…is this something you want to see more of?
 How to’s on social media?
 I speak at conferences every year about Pinterest, Instagram, and Tiktok, but I forget that may you want to learn more about the platforms and how to grow your following as well.
 I’d love your feedback on this.

 My dreams came true when Linda, who coordinates the One Room Challenge, invited me to be a featured designer.
 Creating this space during lockdown really was a challenge but also a spectacular distraction.
 Sourcing home decor during the pandemic when factories were temporarily closed made me think on my feet.
-There were twists and turns, frustration and tears, but in the end, my home office and non-bro home gym final reveal really captured your heart…and saved my sanity.
+There were twists and turns, frustration and tears, but in the end, my work from home office and home gym final reveal really captured your heart…and saved my sanity.

 I teamed up with Ultrasuede and reupholstered my beloved vintage Pierre Cardin brass cantilever chairs.
 Pretty in pink became green with envy.
 The change made me a bit nervous and pretty much the entire Instagram community told me not to do it, but the color swap definitely leveled up the sophistication in this space.
 I’m over the moon with how they turned out, AND this Ultrasuede fabric is high performance do I no longer need to worry about spills.

 2020 was a big year for me.
 I slowly started adding color to my very neutral home decor.
 It started with the primary bedroom mini makeover.
-The cream headboard with ivory chair needed some oomph, so I took a chance on some incredibly economical curtains in a bold goldenrod color.
+The cream headboard with ivory chair needed some oomph, so I took a chance on some incredibly affordable curtains in a bold goldenrod color.
 The look was chic AF, and I loved them so much, I bought a couple more sets for the front room.
 What an easy way to refresh your space.
 BTDubs, I made another bold move in the primary bedroom I added black textured wallpaper.
 I posted it yesterday and it’s a must-see.

 Your second favorite roundup was the all Decorating With Neutrals.
 From rugs to lighting to shelving to vases, I handpicked what I thought you’d like, and you agreed.